vladji/Culture-portal/src/data/directors/Valeriy Rubinchik.md

     longitude: 27.4189919
   - description: >-
-      He worked as a laborer, assistant director, assistant and director on Belarusfilm film studios in Minsk
+      He worked as a laborer, assistant director, assistant and director on Belarusfilm film studios in Minsk.
     id: '2'
     latitude: 53.926980
     longitude: 27.630014
   - description: >-
-      He graduated from three courses of the Belarusian Theater and Art Institute in Minsk
+      He graduated from three courses of the Belarusian Theater and Art Institute in Minsk.
     id: '3'
     latitude: 53.922589
     longitude: 27.601054